manojreddy123/woostore/README.md

 NOTE
 ------

-**woostore** is not another e-commerce system but a utility app store/ app market full stack solution or scaffold project to speed up your own app store development .
+**woostore** is not another e-commerce system but an utility app store/ app market full stack solution or scaffold project to speed up your own app store development .